Blotch3D/Blotch3D/readme.md

 ================

-Read this section only if you want a deeper understanding of altering a sprite's orientation, position, etc. by creating and editing the matrix piecemeal.
+Read this section only if you want a deeper understanding of altering a sprite's orientation, position, etc. than is explained in the previous section.

 Here we'll introduce the internals of 2D matrices.
 3D matrices simply have one more dimension.